-This work is being led by your local clinicians who want to help support you receiving the best quality care possible.
+This work is being led by your local clinicians who want to make sure you receive the best quality care possible.
 They want to be as transparent as possible so that you can feel assured that data is being shared with your best interests at heart.
 They want you to be involved in this as best you see fit.
 In line with the General Data Protection Regulations (GDPR) which came into force in May 2018, and the Health and Social Care Act (2015) we are adopting an implied consent model for sharing data for direct care purposes between the members of your Direct Care Team.
-For more information on this and the ways we are using your information please click on the document links below.
+For more information on this and the ways we are using your information please click on the document links.